Nathaniel P. Langford: Vigilante

 Langford was also part of the vigilante movement, the infamous Montana Vigilantes, that dealt with lawlessness in Virginia City and Bannack, Montana during 1863–64.

 In 1890, Langford wrote Vigilante Days and Ways to chronicle the era of pioneer justice in the American Old West.

 Territorial tax collector

 In 1864, shortly after the Montana Territory was established on May 28, 1864, Langford was appointed Collector of Internal Revenue and National Bank Examiner, positions he held for five years in the Montana Territorial government.
+A United States Treasury Department document detailing "receipts and expenditures of the United States for the fiscal year ending June 30, 1868" shows that Langford, listed as "collector district of Montana" took in tax amounts of $134,216.11 and claimed miscellaneous expenses of $40,762.64 during the fiscal year.

 Yellowstone exploration and creation

 Langford was a member of the 1870 Washburn–Langford–Doane Expedition which explored portions of the region that soon would become the Yellowstone National Park.
 Mount Langford, 10623 ft in the Absaroka Range, 7.5 mi east of Yellowstone Lake, was scaled by Langford and Doane during the expedition and named after him.

 After his participation in the Washburn expedition, Langford was appointed as the first superintendent of the park.
 He soon got the nickname National Park Langford because of his initials N.P.
 There was no money available to offer him a salary for this new position, so he had to make his living elsewhere.
 This left Langford with little time to run the park, and he entered it only twice during his five years as superintendent.
 The first time was as a guest on the second Hayden Expedition in 1872, and his second took place in 1874 to evict a man named Matthew McGuirk.
 McGuirk claimed to own the Boiling River – one of the park's hot springs rumored to have healing powers.

 Langford had no salary, no funding for the park, and no legal way to enforce protection for its wildlife and geologic features.
 Political pressure, which took the guise of accusing Langford of neglect, forced the removal of Yellowstone's first superintendent in 1877.
 He was replaced by Philetus W. Norris.
 In 1905, Langford published Diary of the Washburn Expedition to the Yellowstone and Firehole In the Year 1870 as a comprehensive insider's view of the expedition.